JHRobotics/softgpu/README.md

 - ICD enabled fork of qemu-3dfx: https://github.com/JHRobotics/qemu-3dfx

 ## Requirements
-1) Virtual machine with one of these VGA adapter support:
+1) Machine with one of these VGA adapter support:
-   - A) Bochs VBE (Bochs, VirtualBox, Qemu)
+   - A) Virtual machine supporting Bochs VBE (Bochs, VirtualBox, Qemu)
-   - B) VMware SVGA-II (VMware, VirtualBox, Qemu)
+   - B) Virtual machine supporting VMware SVGA-II (VMware, VirtualBox, Qemu)
+   - C) Real or virtual machine with video adapter supporting VESA VBE 2.0 at minimum
-2) Windows 95/98/Me as VM guest system
+2) Windows 95/98/Me as VM guest system (or main system at bare metal):
    - A) Windows 98/Me - required is last version of DirectX 9 (included in package)
    - B) Windows 95
       - Last version of DirectX 8 (included in package)